kakitamedia/drone_dataset/README.md

 ## Annotation format

-Our dataset is formatted in JSON and is a list of dictionalies of 'image_path', 'bbox', 'label'.
+Our dataset is formatted in JSON and is a list of dictionalies of 'path', 'bbox', 'label'.

 ```yaml
 [